 Don’t want to clutter up your Binder?
 Having issues importing notes as web pages?
 Or maybe you want to link to a note that you expect to update regularly so you always want the most current version.

-Create a reference to it instead.
+Create a reference (called Bookmarks in Scrivener 3) to it instead.
 We’re going to create a project reference, but the steps are the same if you want a document reference (just select the document in the Binder and choose Document References in step 3).

 - Follow steps 1-4 above to copy the note URL.